Tauber is a “go-to star” and “a brilliant … legal thinker” who is “an expert written and oral communicator.”The Legal 500 United States (2012)

 Andrew Tauber is a partner in Mayer Brown’s Supreme Court & Appellate practice who, according to The Legal 500 United States (2014), uses his “high-octane brain power to deliver superior advocacy.”

-Andy has been named a D.C. appellate “Litigation Star” three years in a row by Benchmark Litigation; has been designated a nationwide “noted practitioner” in the areas of rail transportation and product-liability defense by Chambers; is hailed as a leading railroad lawyer by Best Lawyers in America; and has been repeatedly recognized in Legal500 USA for product-liability defense in the pharmaceutical and medical-device area.
+Andy has been named a D.C. appellate “Litigation Star” three years in a row by Benchmark Litigation; has been designated a nationwide “noted practitioner” in the areas of product-liability defense and rail transportation by Chambers; is hailed as a leading railroad lawyer by Best Lawyers in America; and has been repeatedly recognized in Legal500 USA for product-liability defense in the pharmaceutical and medical-device area.

 With substantial experience in matters of federal preemption, Andy devotes much of his practice to cases involving the medical-device, railroad, automotive, and consumer-financial-services industries, but has successfully briefed and argued a wide variety of cases for a wide variety of clients on issues as diverse as personal jurisdiction over corporate defendants, federal jurisdiction in product-liability cases, second-hand asbestos claims, antitrust liability for pre-bankruptcy conduct, and First Amendment protections for commercial speech.